LaWebcapsule/directus9/docs/self-hosted/config-options.md

 ::: tip Multiple Providers

-Directus users can only authenticate using the auth provider they are created with.
+Directus9 users can only authenticate using the auth provider they are created with.
 It is not possible to authenticate with multiple providers for the same user.

 :::

 ### Local (`local`)

-The default Directus email/password authentication flow.
+The default Directus9 email/password authentication flow.

 No additional configuration required.

 ### SSO (`oauth2` and `openid`)

-Directus' SSO integrations provide powerful alternative ways to authenticate into your project.
-Directus will ask you to login on the external service, and return authenticated with a Directus account linked to that service.
+Directus9' SSO integrations provide powerful alternative ways to authenticate into your project.
+Directus9 will ask you to login on the external service, and return authenticated with a Directus9 account linked to that service.

-For example, you can login to Directus using a GitHub account by creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:
+For example, you can login to Directus9 using a GitHub account by creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus9:

 ```
 AUTH_PROVIDERS="github"